-The best functionality for budgeting and financial reporting is included in the Scoro Ultimate plans.
+Note!
+The best functionality for budgeting and financial reporting is included in the Scoro Pro plans.
 Project budgets are available with the Advanced project management solution.
-Margin (in quoting and reporting) is available with all sales plans.
+Margin (in quoting and reporting) is available in all sales plans.

 a.
 Labor cost for calculating the cost of services provided in-house (e.g. the cost of the time your team spends on different tasks).
 Labor cost is calculated automatically based on the hours spent on the task multiplied by the hourly labor cost rate of the team member doing the task.
 Labor cost is your internal cost for each user per hour and usually includes the person's hourly salary + some overheads.